doemser/next-openai-integration/README.md

 ```

-> If you have a free API Key you need to take the commented changes in config.js and index.js, else you are already ready to go.
+> If you do not have a paid openai api key, you will need to adjust the model to use something lower than gpt3.5-turbo.

 ### Run the development server: